Mary Wurm

 Mary J. A. Wurm (her surname was originally Würm) (18 May 1860 in Southampton – 21 January 1938 in Munich) was an English pianist and composer.

 Life and career

 She was born as Mary Josephine Agnes Würm in England, the sister of Alice Verne-Bredt, Mathilde Verne, and Adela Verne.
 She lived in Stuttgart as a child, but later returned to London.
-She studied piano with Clara Schumann and composition with Charles Villiers Stanford.
+She studied piano with Clara Schumann, Joachim Raff, Elisabeth Caland and composition with Charles Villiers Stanford.
 Wurm became a noted pianist, and in 1898 founded and conducted a women's orchestra in Berlin.
+She wrote a piano school according to Caland´s teachings.
 Her nephew was John Vallier.

 In 1914, Verne published a Practical Preschool collection to be used as teaching material at Elisabeth Caland in Hannover.